Lazar Kogan: Biography

 he was the son of a wealthy Jewish merchant.
 His father was a fur trader.
 An active participant in the revolutionary movement, at first, an anarcho-communist.
-In 1908, a Kyiv military district court sentenced him to death for participating in looting with a gun in his hand.
+In 1908, a Kiev Military District court sentenced him to death for participating in looting with a gun in his hand.
 This punishment was then converted into a life sentence.

 Kogan joined the Russian Communist Party (b) in 1918.

 His major positions include chief of the GULAG (1930–1932), deputy chief of the GULAG (1932–1936), deputy Narkom of Forest Industry (1936–1937).